gucascau/iDSBindel/README.md

 # Description
-iDSBindel: The software can detect small insertions/ small deletions/ no changes/ at DNA double strand break sites
+iDSBindel: The software can detect small insertions, small deletions, no changes at DNA double strand break sites.

 # Feature
 	 -- Ignore the sequence errors that happened at two side of MATA regions